mcunningham1440/protein-augmentation/README.md

 ![](https://github.com/mcunningham1440/protein-augmentation/blob/main/assets/fig_2.png)

-**Figure 2.** Test AUC of models trained with different substitution methods.
-Average of 5 folds
+***Figure 2.** Test AUC of models trained with different substitution methods.
+Average of 5 folds.
+Error bars reprsent standard error of the mean*

 Dictionary substitution notably increased AUC for the LSTM model, consistent with the results shown in Fig. 1A, while not appreciably changing it for the CNN model.
 Nucleotide substitution, in contrast, resulted in a slight diminution of performance across both models.
 While this substitution method may improve model generalizability in other amino acid sequence classification or regression tasks, it appears to be counterproductive in this particular example of protein activity classification.